Anu-Saini/the_animal_kingdom/README.md

 Node.js, Express.js, JWT, Stripe<br>
 Mongoose ,  MongoDB, Mongo Atlas, Azure Storage Blobs

+## Issues_In Functionality
+Due to time constraint , the following features are not functional at the moment.
+I am still working on the same.

+ ### Deployment of Application on Heroku.com
+ the application fails to be deployed on the heroku page.
+It given an application error, despite building correctly.

+ ### Payment Functionality
+ the application only has the front end Donation features, however the back end and supported functionality has not been added due to time constraints.

+ ### New User Added Animals display
+ on Being active,the user is able to add new animals to the database as well as add images to Azure blobs.
+Once added, the new animals is not being displayed in users account due to some issue in displaying/styling.
+ The addition of Animals can be verified by looking for the added Animal in all Animals.

 ### Application
 The application has been hoisted on cloud by using a cloud service platform called Heroku.
-The link to the application is: https://theanimalworld.herokuapp.com
+The link to the application is: https://wildlifeproject.herokuapp.com/

 ## Collaborators